gdaverdin/bioinfo/Lab-5-:-Intervals.md

 But SAM files are big, we should really compress this into .bam before saving it.
 What flag in samtools view can you add to output a .bam file instead of the default .sam file?

     samtools view -h

+Now let's package up this data for our collaborators into a tarball, compressed with the bzip2 algorithm.

+    mkdir data_for_collaborators
+    cp DPCK1.bam chr17.fa data_for_collaborators/
+    tar -cjf data_for_collaborators.tar.bz2 data_for_collaborators/

+Now we have a nice, small file that we can transfer to our collaborators:

+    -rw-rw---- 1 aharkess jlmlab  29M Nov  4 14:26 data_for_collaborators.tar.bz2